 Pest Control Museum

 Cook's Pest Control, a long-established business headquartered in Decatur, originally set up some employee training displays on insects and the damage they inflict.
-In 1980 these evolved into a full-blown museum, although now the insect portion occupies one small corner of the building.
+In 1980 these evolved into a full-blown museum, although now the insect portion occupies one small corner of a much larger "natural science" building.
 There are many giant insect specimens -- big roaches and beetles pinned to displays or slowly rotating on Lazy Susans.
 A couple of glass cabinets are filled with termite-ravaged items (wall cutaways, a half-eaten hammer, gutted books) and labeled displays such as "Rat Gnawings on Rubber Hose."
 The message is that nothing is sacred to vermin -- even a baseball's innards have been consumed.

 The rest of the Museum features mounted wildlife, live snakes, and free movies.
 While we wandered through, the gift shop was doing a brisk business selling mementos to a busload of school kids.